sajjadGG/book-python/network/transport/scapy.rst

 ---------------------------
 * Add a layer for protocol by using the division operator

+Add a layer for protocol by using the division operator:

 .. code-block:: python
-    :caption: Add a layer for protocol by using the division operator

     ip = IP(src="192.168.0.1", dst="192.168.0.2")
     tcp = TCP(sport=1025, dport=80)